Aashutoshh01/CerinaFoundry/README.md

 ### 2. SQLite Persistence (Fault Tolerance)
 We utilize `SqliteSaver` as a checkpointer to persist the graph state after every node execution.
 * **Why is this critical?** In standard web apps, refreshing the page often kills the active process.
-* **In Cerina Foundry:** If a user generates a draft and refreshes the browser (or the server restarts), the session is **not lost**.
+* **In Cerina Foundry:** If a user generates a draft and refreshes the browser, the session is **not lost**.
 The frontend re-fetches the state using the `thread_id` from the SQLite database, resuming the workflow exactly where it left off.

 ### 3. Model Context Protocol (MCP)
-The system exposes an MCP Server (`mcp_server.py`), allowing external AI clients (like Claude Desktop or Cursor) to:
+The system exposes an MCP Server (`mcp_server.py`), allowing external AI clients (like Claude Desktop) to:
 * Trigger protocol generation remotely.
 * Receive "Approval Required" interrupts.
 * Submit reviews directly from the external client environment.